Code Editor

 - Clicking the Code snippets button

-- Using the keyboard shortcut Control-Q
+- Using the keyboard shortcut Ctrl+Q

 But both are based on the same workflow: